 The majority of the funds received are used to purchase robotic parts and tools for the students and to cover the cost of tournament registration.
 Our coaches, mentors, and support staff are all volunteers and our facility is provided by Hudsonville Public Schools.

-In the 2016-17 season we supported 65 students on 16 teams.
-Our teams so far have earned almost 40 awards, nine teams competed in the regional tournament, seven competed in the state tournament, and four competed in the world tournament.
-There are over 500 Vex teams in Michigan.
+In the 2017-18 season we supported 94 middle and high school students on 20 Vex EDR teams and 45 elementary students on 12 Vex IQ teams.
+Teams earned 57 awards, 13 teams competed in the regional tournament, 12 competed in the state tournament, and two competed in the world tournament.

 Now some designs are successful while others are not.
 This competition model inspires students continuously improve their robot.
 They perform research and collaborate with other teams (sometimes even teams from other schools) to figure out a design that helps them win.
 Their design changes also involve a lot of testing, tuning, and practice.